bogdanparvu18/msc-graduate-project/README.md

 ## Project workflow

-### Phase 1 — Establish the Generic VQA Baseline on DVQA and ChartQA
+### Phase 1 — Establish the Generic VQA Baseline on ChartQA

 This phase establishes the project’s initial visual question-answering and multimodal reasoning baseline before moving to capsule-endoscopy data.